rdsea/IoTCloudSamples/IoTCloudUnits/ingestionClient/README.md

 ## Build
 * `$ npm i` to install dependencies
+* $export INGESTION_CLIENT_CONFIG='/path/to/config.yml'
 * `npm start` to start the ingestion client

 ## Configuration

 We assume that we consume valid JSON data from the mqtt broker

+To run the ingestion client, we need a configuration file.
 A sample configuration is provided in the `config.sample.yml`.
+The configuration file is specified via the environment variable $INGESTION_CLIENT_CONFIG

-Data storage should be handled by a remote serivice through rest that exposes the endpoint `POST /insert` with the following object
+Data storage should be handled by a remote service through rest that exposes the endpoint `POST /insert` with the following object

 ```